Definition

 natural disaster recovery

 Natural disaster recovery is the process of recovering data and resuming business operations following a natural disaster.
-Natural disasters include hurricanes, tornadoes, floods and other severe storms that can impact a data center and cause data loss.
+Natural disasters include hurricanes, tornadoes, floods and other severe storms that can affect a data center and cause data loss.

 Why natural disaster recovery preparedness is important